Hi all,

 From India, Madras

-Maybe this is late to write regarding your question, but at least maybe this discussion would be useful for some other folks; whom searching for the same topic.
-Nevertheless as I had observed all the comments regarding your question, still I am confused about the main part of the question which is (is there any difference between competency based and behavior based interviews)
+Maybe this is late to write regarding your question, but at least this discussion might be useful for others searching for the same topic.
+Although I have observed all the comments regarding your question, I am still confused about the main part of the question, which is: is there any difference between competency-based and behavior-based interviews?

-Yes, there is a lot of difference between these two types of interview, hence let me briefly explain to you as follows;
+Yes, there is a significant difference between these two types of interviews.
+Let me briefly explain:

-• In the competency based interview question, the recruiter is trying to identify those core competency which is necessary to differentiate the higher performer from the slow performer, and the main core competencies are reflected from competency matrix of the position.
+• In a competency-based interview, the recruiter is trying to identify the core competencies necessary to differentiate high performers from slow performers.
+These core competencies are reflected in the competency matrix of the position.

-• Thus, in the competency based interview we are trying to identify, what will the candidate will perform, in a specific situation which may occur in the future, in order to identify how the candidate is in terms of the performance.
+• Thus, in a competency-based interview, we are trying to identify what the candidate will perform in a specific situation that may occur in the future, to assess their performance potential.

-• In the behavioral interview question, the recruiter is trying to identify what the candidate did in the past in a specific circumstance, to know the specific action/result.
+• In a behavioral interview, the recruiter is trying to identify what the candidate did in the past in specific circumstances to understand their actions and results.

-• Please tell me a situation which your communication skill made a difference to senior management decisions?
+• Please tell me a situation where your communication skills made a difference in senior management decisions.

 • What have you learned from this action?

-• If you want to perform again the same action in the future, what changes will you bring into your action?
+• If you want to perform the same action in the future, what changes will you bring to your action?

-• In your point of view is there any other way to approach better to result of this case?
+• In your point of view, is there any other way to achieve a better result in this case?

-However selection techniques are changing day by day due to the needs of the market and organization, please study as much as possible about this question, and please do not hesitate to contact me if you have any question to this by
+However, selection techniques are changing day by day due to the needs of the market and organizations.
+Please study as much as possible about this question, and do not hesitate to contact me if you have any questions at [Email Removed For Privacy Reasons].

 From Singapore, Singapore

 According to my point of view, you are completely right.
-In the competency-based interview, the recruiter will look to find all those core competencies in order to differentiate higher and lower performers.
+In a competency-based interview, the recruiter will look to find all those core competencies in order to differentiate higher and lower performers.

 In a behavior-based interview, the recruiter will search to know what specific tasks the candidate did in specific circumstances to understand the positive results.